naveenverma1/recommended-system/README.md

 Matrix Factorization (MF): The idea behind such models is that attitudes or preferences of a user can be determined by a small number of hidden factors.
 We can call these factors as Embeddings..

-these hidden factors in our case will be clicks, impressions ,installs, to learn more about embeddings - https://towardsdatascience.com/structured-deep-learning-b8ca4138b848
+these hidden factors can be no. of clicks, impressions ,installs, to learn more about embeddings - https://towardsdatascience.com/structured-deep-learning-b8ca4138b848

   Matrix factorization can be done by various methods one of the python library is fastai and also surprise package

-for our use case this model will be good-

 Implementation example for fast ai-